pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 ### General Guidelines:

 - Keep the email concise (3-4 short paragraphs) and professional in tone.
-- Proofread carefully for grammar and spelling errors.
+- Proofread carefully for grammar and spelling errors with particular attention to the interviewer's name spelling.
+- Remove quotation marks (scare quotes) to maintain professional tone.
+- Replace em dashes (—) with commas or "and" for cleaner formatting.

 ***